d4rkeagle65/eagles-chatbot/README.md

     - Last Active Timestamps
     - Lurk Status if !lurk Command is Utilized
     - When User Joined the Streamers Chat
+    - What Role the User Has in Twitch (Viewer,Subscriber,VIP,Moderator,Broadcaster)

 ## Planned Features
     - Web Frontend Allowing Users to View Full Queue In Order with ReactJS